Tree preservation orders

 Once an order has been made, you must apply for our consent before a tree can be pruned or felled.
 In certain circumstances, it may be agreed that pruning or removal may be permitted in order to accommodate development, but the TPO enables us to control these actions and to obtain new planting to replace trees which are removed.

-If a tree is cut down, uprooted, wilfully destroyed or deliberately damaged (or pruned in a manner likely to destroy it) in contravention of a TPO, the responsible person may be prosecuted and liable to pay a substantial fine.
+If a tree is cut down, uprooted, wilfully destroyed or deliberately damaged (or pruned in a manner likely to destroy it) in contravention of a TPO, the responsible person could be prosecuted and liable to pay a substantial fine.

 Formal permission isn't required to fell protected trees that are dead or dangerous.
 However, unless the situation demands emergency action, it's necessary to contact us for advice on whether or not the tree is within this category.
 We may agree to the removal of a protected tree, but the owner will normally be required to replace the tree with one of a suitable species and size.